mpacer/pycon2017/pycon.md

 --

-List files and now have `data-requires-python` with version specifications for each files.
+This lists files and now have `data-requires-python` with version specifications for each file.

 This was done by amending [PEP 503](https://www.python.org/dev/peps/pep-0503/).

-If you are running (or maintain) a PyPI proxy please make sure it does understand the new `data-requires-python`.
+**N.B.**: If you are running (or maintain) a PyPI proxy please make sure it surfaces new `data-requires-python`.

 --

 ## Pip

-Pip 9+ understands `data-requires-python`.
+Pip 9+ checks `data-requires-python`.

 https://github.com/pypa/pip/pull/3877